nixiesearch/nixiesearch/docs/docs/index.md

 * **Nixiesearch is not a database**, and was never meant to be.
 Nixiesearch is a search index for consumer-facing apps to find top-N most relevant documents for a query.
 For analytical cases consider using good old SQL with [Clickhouse](https://github.com/ClickHouse/ClickHouse) or [Snowflake](https://www.snowflake.com/en/).
 * **Not a tool to search for logs**.
 Log search is about throughput, and Nixiesearch is about relevance.
 If you plan to use Nixiesearch as a log storage system, please don't: consider [ELK](https://www.elastic.co/elastic-stack) or [Quickwit](https://github.com/quickwit-oss/quickwit) as better alternatives.
+* **Not meant for unstructured data**.
+Your unstructured documents do have an implicit internal schema, and knowing it in advance makes all the indexing magic much more efficient.
+[Elastic](https://www.elastic.co/), [Opensearch](https://opensearch.org/) and [SOLR](https://solr.apache.org/) are better choices in this case.

 ## The difference